Network Modernization & Consolidation

 3. Consolidate Network Acquisitions and Management

 The current model of IT acquisition wherein each agency, and often multiple components within a single agency, purchase goods and services independently has contributed to a fractured IT landscape.
 This creates an inconsistent security posture and fails to maximize the buying power of the Federal Government.
 To alleviate this problem, the Federal Government is implementing category management principles to consolidate and standardize network and security service acquisitions to take full advantage of economies of scale, reduce burden, and dramatically improve technical development and operations.
+The Enterprise Infrastructure Service (EIS) contract is the vehicle the Government will use to implement the strategy that achieves these goals.

-Currently, GSA is transitioning agencies from the legacy Networx contract, under which agencies purchased $1.79 billion in network and telecommunications services in fiscal year (FY) 2016, to a comprehensive solution-based contract vehicle called Enterprise Infrastructure Solutions (EIS).10 The purpose of EIS is to address all aspects of agency telecommunications and network infrastructure requirements while also leveraging the bulk purchasing power of the Federal Government.
-EIS can be leveraged to help address some of the unique challenges faced by small agencies, a community that typically lags behind the large agencies in terms of cybersecurity capabilities.11 Smaller and non-CFO Act agencies struggle to attract and retain top information security personnel and often lack the expertise to fully manage their information security programs.
+Currently, GSA is transitioning agencies from the legacy Networx contract, under which agencies purchased $1.79 billion in network and telecommunications services in fiscal year (FY) 2016, to a comprehensive solution-based contract vehicle called Enterprise Infrastructure Solutions (EIS).9 The purpose of EIS is to address all aspects of agency telecommunications and network infrastructure requirements while also leveraging the bulk purchasing power of the Federal Government.
+EIS can be leveraged to help address some of the unique challenges faced by small agencies, a community that typically lags behind the large agencies in terms of cybersecurity capabilities.10 Smaller and non-CFO Act agencies struggle to attract and retain top information security personnel and often lack the expertise to fully manage their information security programs.
 This impedes the Federal Government’s ability to gain a full understanding of the risk to Federal networks.
 EIS can be leveraged to consolidate acquisition activities and other security services for small agency networks by focusing on the objectives below.

 Reduce Wasteful Spending on Duplicative Security Capabilities.
-Under the current Networx contract, agencies who do not have their own TIC capabilities must procure TIC services by purchasing the full suite of Managed Trusted Internet Protocol Services (MTIPS) services,12 the bundling of which prohibits agencies from procuring only those tools they need, thereby increasing cost.
-EIS will allow agencies the flexibility to choose a la carte the managed security services tools they need to comply with MTIPS requirements, while still being protected by the intrusion detection and prevention capabilities DHS provides.13 Though a positive and cost-saving step for many agencies, some small agencies may still struggle to procure TIC-like capabilities in this manner due to the complexity of managing the procurement and integration of multiple vendors; however, when paired with the proposed revisions to the existing TIC policy and RA, agencies will be able to make cost-effective acquisition decisions based on their existing tools and overall risk tolerance.
+Under the current Networx contract, agencies who do not have their own TIC capabilities must procure TIC services by purchasing the full suite of Managed Trusted Internet Protocol Services (MTIPS) services,11 the bundling of which prohibits agencies from procuring only those tools they need, thereby increasing cost.
+EIS will allow agencies the flexibility to choose a la carte the managed security services tools they need to comply with MTIPS requirements, while still being protected by the intrusion detection and prevention capabilities DHS provides.12 Though a positive and cost-saving step for many agencies, some small agencies may still struggle to procure TIC-like capabilities in this manner due to the complexity of managing the procurement and integration of multiple vendors; however, when paired with the proposed revisions to the existing TIC policy and RA, agencies will be able to make cost-effective acquisition decisions based on their existing tools and overall risk tolerance.

 Decrease Risk by Improving Situational Awareness of Managed External Network Connections to the Internet.
 Approximately 40 of the 102 small agencies supported by the Networx contract currently receive MTIPS services.
 The result of this gap in MTIPS capabilities is a lack of shared situational awareness regarding the network traffic traversing Federal network boundaries.
 This lack of awareness makes it difficult to conduct enhanced monitoring of network traffic and ultimately makes it harder to perform incident response activities.
 Increasing this visibility is critical to the defense of the .gov environment, and the additional flexibilities noted above will enable the remaining agencies to provide the requisite information.